sacha-ichbiah/delaunay_watershed_2d/README.md

 - `geometry_reconstruction_2d(labels,min_dist = 4 ,interpolation_points=10,expansion_labels = 0,original_image = None)`:
 We infer tensions ratios by inverting junctional equilibrium relations
     - `Mesh` is a `DCEL_Data` object
-    - `mean_tension` has to be defined as we only infer ratio between tensions
     - `min_dist` defines the minimal distance, in pixels, between two points used for the delaunay-triangulation
     - `interpolation_points` the number of sampling points used to estimate the value of the euclidean-distance-transform on an edge during the construction of the graph.
     - `expansion_labels` can be used to expand the labels and make them touch each other.